Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_console/front_section.md

 ### Tone Button

-The Tone Pushbutton is used for transmission of a TOD signal along with a tone to friendly aircraft requiring a Time of Day update for proper HAVE Quick functionality.
+The Tone Pushbutton is used for transmission of a Time of Day (TOD) signal along with a tone to friendly aircraft requiring a Time of Day update for proper HAVE Quick functionality.
 It is also used to activate the emergency TOD clock for the radio itself, in conjunction with the T position of the A-3-2-T knob.
 Selecting the T